I enjoyed spending an afternoon at Capital Factory in Austin a few years ago attending 3 Day Startup‘s “Global Roundup.” I learned so much!

 Drew Hendricks wrote an insightful article for Forbes that I enjoyed, “7 Steps to Getting Funding For Your Startup.”
-These same steps ring true for nonprofit organizations engaged in raising major gifts.
+This provides a helpful written framework for my thesis, to which you can refer later.
 Drew suggests:

 - Have a plan of attack